Banking & ATM Fees in Belize (2026)

 Can I open a local bank account in Belize as a nomad?

-Yes — once you have Belize's Work Where You Vacation residence permit, opening a local account is generally straightforward.
-Without local residency, most major Belize banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most North America countries.
+Once you hold Belize's Work Where You Vacation residence permit, opening a local account is generally straightforward.
+Without residency, most Belize banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Belize a cash or card country?

-Belize runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Belize Dollar at the start of each week to avoid repeat ATM trips.
+Belize runs on both cash and cards.
+Cards work in larger venues; keep Belize Dollar on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Belize affect my banking setup?
+Does triggering tax residency in Belize affect my banking?

-Tax residency in Belize is triggered at 183 days in the relevant period.
+Tax residency in Belize triggers at 183 days.
 Belize taxes residents at 25% on locally-sourced income only — foreign income is not taxed.
 Triggering 183-day residency does not create a local tax liability on foreign-source nomad income.
 For US citizens, FEIE still requires the standard tests.
 Belize is also notable for its retiree-residency QRP program, which extends similar territorial treatment to retirees over 45 with $2,000+/mo income.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad